CraftAcademy/library-challenge/README.md

 # Authors' view on the scope

-This is our first project using YAML.
+<p>This is our first project using YAML.
 We noticed that the YAML file is doing us a favour and is acting like a bridge between Visitor and Library class.
-Therefore, we agreed that there is no need connecting these two classes via code.
+Therefore, we agreed that there is no need connecting these two classes via code.</p>
+<p>We just gave different access levels to the YAML file, based on the class that the methods are called upon.</p>

 # Getting Started